MiMGell/CPP_LibTemplate/README.md

 # CPP_LibTemplate
-a Simple C++ library project with cmake build-system
+a Simple C++ library with cmake build-system